shisata/shisata/README.md

 # Hey There I'm Josh Tran ✌️
 I graduated from Simon Fraser University with a Software Systems degree.
-My passion lies in solving real problems through technology and is focusing on making web applications.
+I love solving real-world problems through technologies and always search for new solutions.

 ### I main work with:
 React, Redux, Typescript, Node.js, PostgreSQL